learn-co-students/intro-to-capybara-online-web-pt-051319/README.md

 ### Integration Tests

-Integration tests are the highest-level of test, they are closest to describing how a user will actually interact with our application.
+Integration tests are the highest-level of test, and they are closest to describing how a user will actually interact with our application.
 Commonly referred to as End-To-End Tests, Integration tests should flex your entire application stack (i.e. all of the MVC components) and rarely isolate components or behaviors.
 They are perfect for spec'ing high level user interactions with HTML and forms.
 We're going to be learning how to write and read an integration test using a library called Capybara within an RSpec test suite.

-*Note: You will generally not be required to write tests in Learn.
-However, you will be required to read a test and understand what functionality the test suite is anticipating and testing.
+*Note: While you will generally not be required to write tests in Learn, you will be required to read a test and understand what functionality the test suite is anticipating and testing.
 If you can write a test, we believe you can read a test.*

 ## Integration Testing with Capybara